 Tim is leading a project called Solid which is derived from the phrase “social linked data.”
-Solid is working on a standard for linking social data that would provide privacy, choice, and control over our online social presence.
+Solid is working on a standard for linking social data to provide privacy, choice, and control over our online social presence.

-If the Solid standard is fully realized and adopted, it would mean that like email, we could host our own social presence or have a commercial service host it for us.
-Since we will own and control our social data, we’ll be able to move it to another server anytime we want without losing our connections and historical interactions.
+If the Solid standard is fully realized and adopted, it would mean that, like email, we could host our own social presence or have a commercial service host it for us.
+Since we will own and control our social data, we can move it to another server anytime we want without losing our connections and historical interactions.